theroshanron/facebook_ads_marketing_mastery/facebook_engagement.md

 - Upload video to facebook instead of adding youtube link
 - Don't use engagement bait or click bait
 - Schedule yours posts by checking the page insights to see active users

+## Facebook engagement
+- The more people take action on your post, more chance of it to appears on feed
+- Facebook organic reach is getting super low which is less than 10%
+- Use Post engagement ads to build audience and increase engagement
+- Use People who already like your page as they are the warmest audience
+- Use the existing post or create a new post with creative studio
+- Posts can be boost as well instead of using the Ads manager campaign not recommended though
+- Don't over promote as post should must add 70% value and brand recognition
+- 20% should be other facebook page posts, articles, content and YouTube videos
+- 10% can be promotional

 -